-Started a little over a year ago, at the beginning of 2017, Bordeaux is still pursuing the extension of paid parking on the streets and the strengthening of controls.
-Most of the intra-boulevard districts are now completely profitable, beyond the simple city centre, so districts such as The Chartrons, Nansouty-Saint Genès, Belcier, or Bastide, right bank are concerned.
+The private car park market is developing in Bordeaux in reaction to the extension of paid parking on the streets and the strengthening of controls.
+Most intra-boulevard neighborhoods are now completely paying, beyond the simple city center.Ainsi neighborhoods such as Chartrons, Nansouty-Saint Genès, Belcier, or the Bastide, right bank ...
 Far from being limited to paying for parking on shopping streets, many areas of Bordeaux are typically residential.
-This situation gives rise to a significant annoyance among a substantial proportion of the inhabitants who now have to pay for the right to park in front of their homes.
-In response, these measures are doing business with private parking, which is seeing more demand.
-A large-scale market that is expected to continue to grow in the coming months.
-Even if you pay so much to be sure you can park…
+A situation that gives rise to a notable annoyance among a significant part of the inhabitants who now have to pay for the right to park in front of their homes.

 A safe alternative to explanations received as unconvincing